How we made Speed Concept the fastest bike we’ve ever tested

 Kammtail Virtual Foil (KVF) tube shaping

-KVF is a truncated tail aerodynamic shape that employs the advantages of airfoils in a cycling-specific platform that is light and stiff, and performs well in crosswinds.
+KVF is a truncated tail aerodynamic shape that employs the advantages of airfoils in a cycling-specific platform that is light, stiff, and performs well in crosswinds.
 It also provides a more comfortable ride with additional vertical compliance.

 Small gains add up to big speed

-Take a quick glance at our key optimisation areas and you’ll notice a common theme – most are specifically intended to offset drag created by a rider.
+Take a quick glance at our key optimization areas and you’ll notice a common theme—most are specifically intended to offset drag created by a rider.
 Of course, you can only see these small opportunities if you have a full rider on the bike during testing.

 Why we use a full rider for development

-A dialled process and very accurate wind tunnel are crucial for optimising small gains.
+A dialed process and very accurate wind tunnel are crucial for optimizing small gains.
 We used the same aerospace-grade tunnel for all testing to ensure consistency, spending a few weeks inside the tunnel honing Speed Concept to fast perfection.

-We used Manny, our full pedalling mannequin, for every wind tunnel test.
-For each run, we took a side silhouette photo of Manny's bike set-up.
-This ensured that he was in exactly the same spot so we could detect and optimise small changes in performance.
+We used Manny, our full pedaling mannequin, for every wind tunnel test.
+Each run, we took a side silhouette photo of Manny's bike setup.
+This ensured he was in the exact same spot so we could detect and optimize small changes in performance.

-Once we were happy with the prototype, we enlisted riders of every gender and size to test each frame size and confirm that the gains we found translate in real life.
-We gathered data as riders buzzed down a quiet country road in Waterloo, Wisconsin.
+Once we were happy with the prototype, we enlisted riders of every gender and size to test each frame size and confirm that the gains we found translate to in real life.
+We gathered data as riders buzzed down a quiet country road in Waterloo, WI.

 The fastest bike we've ever tested

-Our unwavering goal for this project was to make the Speed Concept as fast as possible – and we've done it.
+Our unwavering goal for this project was to make Speed Concept as fast as possible—and we've done it.
 Six minutes faster in an Ironman, 16 watts of energy saved.
 Now it's time to put all your hard work on the line, knowing that you're piloting a triathlon bike that's proven to make you faster than ever, too.